Ohio Travel Guide: Best Places to Visit, Weekend Trips, Lake Erie, Hocking Hills, and Local Planning Tips

 Geneva-on-the-Lake

-Geneva-on-the-Lake is a classic lake-town getaway with wineries, lake views, restaurants, summer energy, and couples-trip potential.
+Geneva-on-the-Lake is a classic lake-town getaway with wineries, restaurants, lake views, summer energy, and couples-trip potential.

 Vermilion

-Vermilion is a quieter Lake Erie town with a small-town harbor feel, restaurants, shops, and relaxed waterfront charm.
+Vermilion is a quieter Lake Erie town with a harbor feel, restaurants, shops, and relaxed waterfront charm.

 Best Ohio Road Trip Ideas